 4. Get the kids involved

 Once you have kids, free time seems to evaporate just as coming up with ideas for things to do with them collides.
 This is how I came to start to do yoga with the kids – it was just something fun to do and turned out, we all loved it.
-Here’s some tips to get you on your way:
+Here’s some tips to get you on your way and find the fun in involving the kids in your yoga practice.

 5. Try to attend physical classes alone